A metallic vase with a small opening, holding a dried and withered plant, placed on a wooden surface with a light-colored wall in the background.

 about me:

 I studied acupuncture at the American Institute of Alternative Medicine in Columbus, Ohio, and completed advanced training at the High Desert Hari Society in Santa Fe with Dr. Ehrland Truitt.
-I will soon travel to Japan to receive training from master practitioners there.
+I have traveled to Japan to observe and receive training from Kuwahara Sensei along with master practitioners in Osaka, Kobe, and Kagoshima.
 I also apprenticed for two years with Dr. Brian Neill, where I deepened my hands-on skills in pulse diagnosis, abdominal palpation, meridian assessment, and gentle, patient-centered care.
+I am on the board of the Ocean Breeze Hari Society which helps to sponsor training and share knowledge of Japanese Meridian Acupuncture on the east coast.

 Before becoming an acupuncturist, I worked as an architect and educator in California, Rhode Island, and Ohio.
 I earned my undergraduate degree in filmmaking and cinematography from Northwestern University, and my masters degree in architecture from the University of California at Berkeley.
 That background continues to shape my clinical work, bringing an attentive approach to recognizing patterns—whether in buildings or in bodies—and to creating treatments that support stability, flow, and long-term well-being.